For centuries, world-class handmade pewter has been at the heart of the Danforth family tradition.

 From day one, Danforth Pewter has been a family-run, family-like business with a passion for working metal by hand.
 Some of the pieces made by colonial and early American Danforths now live in the Smithsonian, Boston’s Museum of Fine Arts, the Winterthur Museum in Delaware, the DeWitt-Wallace Museum in Colonial Williamsburg, and many other historical museums.

 Today, Danforth Pewter carries out Judi and Fred’s vision, staying true to the family’s original values of sustainability and authentic, handmade artistry while bringing in new talent to design and explore the versatile properties of pewter.
-Every item at Danforth Pewter is made in our Vermont workshop by our small team of master metalworkers, receiving personal attention as it's shaped from raw pewter to the beautiful object you hold in your hands.
+Every item at Danforth Pewter is made in New England by master metalworkers, receiving personal attention as it's shaped from raw pewter to the beautiful object you hold in your hands.

 To read about our company values, the steps we’re toward zero-emissions sustainability, and our extensive collection of handcrafted pewter gifts, click HERE.